stanfordjournalism/stanford-progj-2020/docs/datakit.md

 Some important bits to note:

 * A new git repository has been created on your local machine: `comm-177p-exercise-csvkit-test/`
-* A corresponding GitHub project has been created at: [https://github.com/zstumgoren/comm-177p-exercise-csvkit-test](https://github.com/zstumgoren/comm-177p-exercise-csvkit-test).
-This project is linked to the newly created *local* repository.
+* A corresponding GitHub project has been created, in this example, at `https://github.com/zstumgoren/comm-177p-exercise-csvkit-test`).
+This GitHub project is linked to the newly created *local* repository, so that you can easily push local changes back to GitHub.

 If you look inside the new local repo, you should see that a bunch of initial project files and directories have been created for you.

 ![datakit project tree](../static/datakit_project_tree.png)

-If you visit the GitHub URL mentioned above, you would also see that these files have been pushed to and saved on GitHub as well.
+If you visit the GitHub project, you would see that these files have been saved to GitHub as well.

 ![datakit github files](../static/datakit_github_project_files.png)

-Finally, the project also includes a `README.md` that contains reminders on the daily workflow once you've created the project.
+Finally, the project includes a `README.md` that contains reminders on daily workflow (discussed in more detail below).

 You should now have a high-level sense of what DataKit does.
 In the next section, we'll use DataKit to create our first project.